tdeheurles/tdeheurles.github.io/_posts/2015-07-12-How-to-install-docker-on-windows.md

 ### Some informations before starting

-- This post is an extraction of informations from this documents : [docker](https://tdeheurles/docs/blob/master/docker) and [cygwin](https://tdeheurles/docs/blob/master/cygwin)
+- This post is an extraction of informations from these documents : [docker](https://tdeheurles/docs/blob/master/docker) and [cygwin](https://tdeheurles/docs/blob/master/cygwin)
-- Virtual Box 4 doesn't work on windows10 (May 2015), Virtual Box 5 seems to work
+- Virtual Box 4 doesn't work on windows10 (May 2015), Virtual Box 5 works but non officially
-- This tests are done on Windows 7
+- These tests are done on Windows 7
 - boot2docker works on VirtualBox 5
 - Linux and windows does not use the same file system format.
 This result in difference with file ownership.
-It can make some problem running code.
+It can make some problems running code.
 - Links are written at the end of the post to help for some issues

 ### installing boot2docker